VHF UHF Field Days

 Any logging software can be used so long as the necessary information is included in the log.
 Please refer to the rules for details about this.

-A suitable logging program is VK Contest Log, developed by Mike VK3AVV.
-It is available for download on the author's web site by clicking on this Link.
+The most commonly used logging program is VK Contest Log (VKCL), developed by Mike VK3AVV (SK).
+It is available for download from the VKCC website by clicking on this Link.

 Contest Sponsors